 - b.
 Complete a core of at least 20 credit hours of general education courses that will include the following: - i.
 English Composition (EN101): 3 credits. - ii.
 Arts, Humanities, Communications: 3 credits, one course. - iii.
 Social and Behavioral Sciences: 3 credits, one course. - iv.
 Biological and Physical Sciences: 3/4 credits, one course. - v.
 Mathematics: 3/4 credits, one course. - vi.
 Interdisciplinary or Emerging Issues is an optional category that can fulfill the open general education elective requirement. - vii.
 Open General Education Elective: remaining credits selected from any category of general education courses above. - c.
 Cultural Competence Requirement: At least one course must be designated as meeting the College cultural competence requirement. - d.
 Health, Wellness, or Physical Education requirement: 1/3 credits. - e.
 Obtain a minimum grade point average of 2.000.
 (In addition, certain programs of study may require a minimum grade in designated courses.) - f.
-Complete at least 15 semester hours of academic credit at FCC. - g.
+Complete at least 25% of academic degree credits at Frederick Community College. - g.
 Complete a graduate application and submit to the Welcome Center. - 4.
 Associate of Arts in Teaching (A.A.T.)